Is Sex in the Brain?

 It is clear that neurotransmitters such as serotonin, dopamine, adrenaline need to be optimized in order to reach that neurological orgasm.

-Thought sex was all about hormones?
+Thought Sex was all about Hormones?

 Testosterone is not the only hormone responsible for vitality and libido.
 Female hormones such as progesterone and estrogen is need to be at physiologically optimal levels as sex hormones talk to brain chemicals and influence each other significantly.